baresi687/development-platforms-ca/README.md

 ## Comparison

 #### Docker vs. Kubernetes
-There is some general confusion regarding Docker vs. Kubernetes<br>
+There is some confusion regarding Docker vs. Kubernetes<br>
 Docker is a container runtime, while Kubernetes is platform for running and managing multiple container runtimes, typically called container orchestration platform.<br>
 Docker has its own container orchestration platform called Docker Swarm.
 <br><br>